sonata-nfv/son-mano-framework/README.md

 1. [`son-mano-base`](https://github.com/sonata-nfv/son-mano-framework/tree/master/son-mano-base): not a standalone service but a collection of base classes that are used by the other MANO plugins, also contains a message abstraction layer that encapsulates the RabbitMQ related communication code
 2. [`son-mano-pluginmanager`](https://github.com/sonata-nfv/son-mano-framework/tree/master/son-mano-pluginmanager): every MANO plugin registers to this service, the PM provides a CLI to control and monitor active plugins
-3. [`plugins/son-mano-service-lifecycle-management`](https://github.com/sonata-nfv/son-mano-framework/tree/master/plugins/son-mano-service-lifecycle-management): main orchestration component, gets service and function descriptors, instructs the infrastructure adapter to start service components in the infrastructure
+3. [`plugins/son-mano-service-lifecycle-management`](https://github.com/sonata-nfv/son-mano-framework/tree/master/plugins/son-mano-service-lifecycle-management): main orchestration component, gets service and function descriptors, instructs the infrastructure adapter to start service components in the infrastructure, stores records on services and functions once instantiated, informs Monitoring Manager
 4. [`plugins/son-mano-test-plugin`](https://github.com/sonata-nfv/son-mano-framework/tree/master/plugins/son-mano-test-plugin): the most simple implementation of a MANO plugin, used for integration tests and as an example for plugin developers

 Each of these components is entirely implemented in Python.